Introduction to Journals and Article Citations

 For research in leadership.
 There are no specific leadership databases, but Business Source Complete has picked up a lot of leadership journals, thus becoming the primary leadership database.

 Academic Search Complete (Tutorial here for Academic Search Complete)

 Be sure to review the Textbook material in Chapters Four and Five on searching with keywords and controlled vocabularies in preparation for this assignment, in addition to Chapter Six on journal database searching.

 To access journal databases by subject discipline, go to the library home page and click on the Databases tab at the top of the screen.

 For information on downloading journal article citations to EndNote, see the EndNote guide at http://libguides.twu.ca/EndNote/.

 Creating correctly formatted journal articles - The choices

-1. For OneSearch and all individual EBSCO Databases (like Atla and PsycInfo), use the citation feature in the database.
-For more information, see the guide: http://libguides.twu.ca/LibraryOneSearch/SavingCiting
+1. For OneSearch and all individual EBSCO databases (like Atla and PsycInfo), use the citation feature in the database.
+For more information, see the guide: https://libguides.twu.ca/LibraryOneSearch/SavingCiting.

 2. Use Endnote Basic/Web.